jupyterlab/jupyter-ai/docs/source/users/index.md

 ## Configuration

+You can specify an allowlist, to only allow a certain list of providers, or a blocklist, to block some providers.

 ### Blocklisting providers
 This configuration allows for blocking specific providers in the settings panel.
 This list takes precedence over the allowlist in the next section.